Marisa Scheinfeld: Reviews of Catskill Series

 ’90s.
-What was left behind is what Scheinfeld so eloquently captures in her remarkable photographs.
+What was left behind is what Scheinfeld so eloquently captures in her remarkable photographs. (...)
 Scheinfeld, who spent five years photographing the region, is not only an exceptionally talented photographer, she is also a thoughtful and expressive writer.
-In an 11-page prologue she sets the stage for a book, which is in essence a photo album of what once was and is no longer.
-The Borscht Belt The juxtaposition of three reflective and thoughtful essays with such striking photographs will not only be meaningful for people who remember vacationing in the Catskills, but will also strike a chord with anyone who once spent time in a special place that is now totally transformed.
+In an 11-page prologue she sets the stage for a book, which is in essence a photo album of what once was and is no longer. (...)
+The juxtaposition of three reflective and thoughtful essays with such striking photographs will not only be meaningful for people who remember vacationing in the Catskills, but will also strike a chord with anyone who once spent time in a special place that is now totally transformed."

-On The Borscht Belt Writer Karen Schoemer reporting for DVEight writes, With The Borscht Belt, Scheinfeld has become the unofficial visual historian, documentarian, and diarist of the sad, dwindling flame of the Catskills’ once-thriving resort community.
+On The Borscht Belt Writer Karen Schoemer reporting for DVEight writes, "With The Borscht Belt, Scheinfeld has become the unofficial visual historian, documentarian, and diarist of the sad, dwindling flame of the Catskills’ once-thriving resort community.
 When I look at Scheinfeld's photographs, I experience loss and disbelief.
 Graffiti and mildew streak the once-magnificent multi-tier lobby at Grossinger's in Liberty.
 A moldering roll of paper towels lies on the flooded kitchen floor of the Pines in South Fallsburg.
 A hallway overpass at the Pines is a wreck of drooping fiberglass insulation.
 And yet the work is compelling for more than its depiction of disaster and decay.
 As a photographer, Scheinfeld has a gentle touch: she uses natural light and never rearranges or stages objects for effect."

 On The Borscht Belt, Tablet Magazine Marjorie Ingall for Tablet Magazine writes, "The Borscht Belt is full of lush, mysterious, mournful, sometimes oddly funny photos: crumbling walls, graffiti-filled pools, rusted swings and basketball hoops, stacks of webbed nylon pool lounges crabbed like spider legs; children’s toys half-submerged in murky water, bits of bird skeleton and detritus on industrial carpet, a scattering of festive red, white and blue poker chips on scrabbled ground.
 There are lovely, melancholy essays by Scheinfeld herself, writer Stefan Kanfer and historian Jenna Weissman Joselit (whose meditation on the resorts’ old chairs is damn near virtuosic)."